-I usually plan my day the night before when I’m motivated, dedicated, and a step above the rest (hah–anybody recognize that reference?!) which also means that I have not foreseen the next day’s dilemmas or even inspirational moments.
+I usually plan my day the night before when I’m motivated, dedicated, and a step above the rest (haha-anybody recognize that reference?!) which also means that I have not foreseen the next day’s dilemmas or even inspirational moments.
 Which is exactly how this DIY Vintage Crate Succulent Garden came about.

 I just so happened to be doing a little bit of spring cleaning when I came across this gorgeous, vintage crate that was packed away in our attic.
 I’ve always loved the coloring and rustic-y goodness of it but didn’t know exactly how to use it.

-Thankfully I also just so happened to be looking for a solution to combine all of my random succulents that I had around the house at the same time.
+Thankfully I also just so happened to be looking for a solution to combine all of the random succulents that I had around the house at the same time.

 You see, I have this realllyyyy bad habit of constantly propagating my succulent leaves when they fall off by accident, or for whatever reason.

 Which means that I obviously have a lot of succulents in various stages of life throughout my home and my studio.
 Needless to say, I am terrible about remembering to water all of them and figured that they would survive much better in one location rather than their current situation.

 Looking for more DIY succulent projects?

-So, I did a little bit of research online about vertical and hanging planters and it looks like your plants need an adjustment period to get established prior to be hung up.
+So, I did a little bit of research online about vertical and hanging planters and it looks like your plants need an adjustment period to get established prior to being hung up.

 Here’s what I did to get the ball rolling:

 - I ensured that my vintage crate was sturdy enough to hold the large amount of dirt and sand I would be putting in it.

 - I stapled black mesh inside the crate to prevent the dirt/sand to fall out in large quantities due to the many openings it had.